A. CENTER FOR GENOME INNOVATION (CGI) STAFF

 B. Laboratory access to the CGI – Storrs location

-The CGI will be accessible to users during normal working hours (9:30am – 5:00pm daily).
-CGI staff (Bo Reese and Lu Li) have offices in the main laboratory.
+The CGI will be accessible to users during normal working hours (8:30am – 4:00pm daily).
+CGI staff (Jonnelle Konow, Lisa Labelle and Lu Li) have offices in the main laboratory.
+Bo Reese’s office is located right outside of the main doors to room 309.
 The Center will be locked for security purposes when CGI staff is not present.

 CGI users can reserve time and bench space to work in the laboratory.
-These reservations must be made at least 24 hours in advance with either Bo Reese or Lu Li.
+These reservations must be made at least 24 hours in advance with Bo Reese.

 C. Instrument Access